Infertility rates in Canada have doubled in the last 30 years, rising from under 8% in the '80s to roughly 16% now.

 People often don't think about needing drug coverage when they're young and healthy.
 It's just not on their radar.
 But actually, when you're in good health it's the best time to apply for coverage.

-In the future, if you get diagnosed with a condition or start to need medication for any other reason, you might not be eligible for a premium drug plan.
-Best to apply now, while you’re young and healthy.
+In the future, if you get diagnosed with a condition or wind up requiring medication for any other reason, you might not be eligible for a premium drug plan.
+Best to apply now, while you're young and healthy.
 Plus, premiums will be a lot lower.